Socialsquare/gcl-buildpack-python/Readme.md

 Usage
 -----
-On cloudControl you use the buildpack this way:
+On cloudControl you can use the buildpack this way:

 ~~~bash
 $ cctrlapp APP_NAME create custom --buildpack https://github.com/bitblueprint/gcl-buildpack-python.git